simpx/packice/docs/design.md

-# Packice Design
+# Fruina Design

 ## Definition
-Packice is a flexible, batteries-included peer-to-peer cache system.
+Fruina is a flexible, batteries-included peer-to-peer cache system.
 Its flexible architecture separates the core logic (Peer, Lease, Object) from the implementation details (Backends, Transport), making it convenient to define new modules and functionalities.
-Being batteries-included, it provides ready-to-use implementations like in-memory Packice and Redis versions out of the box.
+Being batteries-included, it provides ready-to-use implementations like in-memory Fruina and Redis versions out of the box.

 ## Architecture Overview